theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started/sap-connection.md

 ---
 ref: bc-introduction-04
 layout: page
-title: SAP Connection
+title: Step 2 - SAP Connection
 description: SAP Connection
 product: board-connector
 parent: introduction
 permalink: /:collection/:path
-weight: 4
+weight: 2
+redirect_from:
+  - en/board-connector/introduction/sap-connection
 lang: en_GB
 old_url: /BOARD-Connector-EN/default.aspx?pageid=sap-connection
 ---

-### Creating an SAP connection

 {: .box-warning}
 **Warning!** **Missing Authorization**
 To establish a connection to SAP the access to general authority objects (RFC) must be available.
 Make sure to gain access to the general authority objects.
 For more information, see the knowledge base article on [SAP User Rights](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights).

+### Creating an SAP connection

 1. In the main window of the Designer, navigate to the menu bar and select **Server > Manage Sources**.
 ![BC-Create-Connection-1](/img/content/bc_server_manage_sources.png){:class="img-responsive"}